Make an appointment ➝

 What Are Some Physical Considerations When Performing Teenage Rhinoplasties?

-Adolescence is an important time for physical growth, as changes in hormone levels, lead to facial and skeletal changes and growth.
+Adolescence is an important time for physical growth, as changes in hormone levels lead to facial and skeletal changes and growth.
 The nose is particularly sensitive to these changes and continues to grow not only in adolescence but throughout our adult life.
 During puberty though, these changes are accelerated and more pronounced.
-Surgically altering the nose during this sensitive time may lead to long term issues related to the appearance and function of the nose.
+Surgically altering the nose during this sensitive time has a risk, and may lead to long term issues related to the size, appearance and function of the nose.
 The nose is like a tent, with internal and external support structures composed of cartilage or bone.
-Removing or altering critical points of this tent will weaken the foundation of the nose, leading to deficient growth in the long term.
-Additionally, the bone and cartilages of the nose at a younger age are weaker and less developed.
+Removing or altering critical points of this nasal structure during teen nose surgery will weaken the foundation of the nose, leading to complications such as deficient growth in the long term.
+Additionally, the bone and cartilages of the nose at a younger age are weaker and less developed, making teen rhinoplasty procedures more delicate..

 When performing rhinoplasty in a younger patient, surgeons must be conservative in their alterations of the structures of the nose.
-Cartilage should be “spared”, and the internal structure of the nose should be reinforced as to allow for continued growth.
-Rhinoplasty in teenagers is usually deferred to the age of 15 in girls and 16 in boys.
+Cartilage should be “spared”, and the internal structure of the nose should be reinforced to allow for continued growth.
+Rhinoplasty in teenagers is usually deferred to the age of 15 in girls and 16 in boys to give facial features time to mature.
 However, if a patient suffers from a congenital or traumatic defect of the nose or significant nasal airway obstruction, surgery can sometimes be performed at a younger age.
+As with all cosmetic surgeries, realistic expectations and knowledge of the potential risks is essential.

 Teenage rhinoplasty can be performed through what is referred to as an “open approach”.
-This involves a small incision underneath the nose, followed by elevation and exposure of all of the internal structures of the nose.
+This teen nose surgery process involves a small incision underneath the nose, followed by elevation and exposure of all of the internal structures of the nose.
 This is the most commonly performed type of rhinoplasty in both adults and teenagers.
 This type of rhinoplasty is often used in complicated cases and nasal reconstruction.

-This a “minimally invasive” technique, that does not involve an incision on the outside of the nose.
+This a “minimally invasive” rhinoplasty surgery, that does not involve an incision on the outside of the nose.
 All incisions are hidden within the inside of the nose.
 This type of procedure allows for the same access to the critical portions of the nose and allows for the same type of changes as through a more conventional approach.
-Post-operative swelling is limited by this type of approach.
+Post-operative swelling is limited by this type of cosmetic procedure.
 Dr. Mourad prefers to use this technique, especially in younger patients, as it limits the amount of tissue disruption seen with the open approach, with a better healing profile.
-Dr. Mourad also prefers this technique because there is no external evidence of “having a nose surgery”, which also may allow for better social acclimatization in the post-operative period.
+Dr. Mourad also prefers this technique because there is no external evidence of “having a nose surgery”, which also may allow for better social acclimatization for teen rhinoplasty patients in the post-operative period.

 Meet Moustafa Mourad, MD, FACS